-TIDITION TROCED CIRES We encourage all families to schedule a tour of the school and meet with the administration.
-This will help provide you with greater insight and give you the make a sound decision. ability to Obtain an application packet (download from website or pick up in school office the admission and enrollment requirements.
-(Please read these over and compl carefully as incomplete applications will slow down the application process.) / Return application, letters of reference, latest grade report, etc. with the application the school office. tion fee to K-12 students will need to set up an appointment to take the Student Assessm You will be contacted to set up an interview date to meet with the Admission's Parent(s) and student(s) (grades $7-12$ ) must be in attendance for the interview point, results of the entrance test will be discussed, the student's eligibility and/placement will be determined, fees will be determined, and contracts will be significant.
-Team.
-At this or grade upo our not is t EASE NOTE: As stated above, all new students will be on a 9-week probation on enrollment.
-While it is our desire to offer Christian education to all students, limitations in facilities, staff, finances, equipment, and educational resources.
-The able to offer an effective educational program for everyone.
-This probations of the parents and the school to determine if the school's program is acceptable eptable modifications can be made to ensure success. we realize We may ary period
+TIDIVIISSIONS I ROCEDCRES We encourage all families to schedule a tour of the school and meet with the administration.
+This will help provide you with greater insight and give you the a make a sound decision. ability to Obtain an application packet (download from website or pick up in school office the admission and enrollment requirements.
+(Please read these over and comple- carefully as incomplete applications will slow down the application process.) - Return application, letters of reference, latest grade report, etc. with the application the school office. on fee to K-12 students will need to set up an appointment to take the Student Assessme You will be contacted to set up an interview date to meet with the Admission's T Parent(s) and student(s) (grades $7-12$ ) must be in attendance for the interview. point, results of the entrance test will be discussed, the student's eligibility and/o placement will be determined, fees will be determined, and contracts will be sign eam.
+At this r grade upo our not is t EASE NOTE: As stated above, all new students will be on a 9-week probational on enrollment.
+While it is our desire to offer Christian education to all students, we limitations in facilities, staff, finances, equipment, and educational resources.
+We be able to offer an effective educational program for everyone.
+This probationar of the parents and the school to determine if the school's program is acceptable eptable modifications can be made to ensure success. ve realize Ve may y period